Table of Contents

 - promote skin pigmentation – tyrosine, copper, PABA

-Nine ingredients to promote a healthy skin appearance and tan
+Nine substances to promote a healthy skin appearance and tan

-Know the effects of selected nutrients on tanning and familiarize yourself with their sources and recommended intake.
+Know the effects of selected nutrients on tanning and familiarise yourself with their sources and recommended dosage.
 Simply because of this, you can include more foods in your diet for these rich substances and thus promote the bronzed appearance of your skin.

-You may also sometimes come across beta-carotene under the name of provitamin A. The body produces vitamin A out of it.
+You may also sometimes come across beta carotene under the name of provitamin A. The body produces vitamin A out of it.
 This is also important for maintaining healthy skin.
-Beta-carotene belongs to the family of carotenoids, which have strong antioxidant properties.
-They are characterized by yellow, red or orange colours and beta-carotene, with its yellow-red colour, is their typical representative.
+Beta carotene belongs to the family of carotenoids, which have strong antioxidant properties.
+They are characterised by yellow, red or orange colours and beta carotene, with its yellow – red colour, is their typical representative.

-Beta-carotene does not have an official recommended daily intake.
-In most of the work that looked at the effect of this substance, the amount used varied from 15 to 180 mg per day.
-Higher doses can cause a yellow-orange skin colouration, which I don’t think any of us want, so everything in moderation.
-However, this symptom should resolve after a decrease in beta-carotene intake.
+Beta carotene does not have an official recommended daily dose.
+In most of the work that looked at the effect of this substance, the amount used varied from 15 to 180mg per day.
+Higher doses can cause a yellow – orange skin coloration, which I don’t think any of us want, so everything in moderation.
+However, this symptom should resolve after a decrease in beta – carotene intake.
 [6-7]

 If you need inspiration for cooking with carrots, try our fitness recipe for a light lentil salad with roasted carrots, avocado and feta cheese.